-These specialists will work full time as patient safety experts, providing dynamic, senior leadership, visibility and support.
+These specialists work full time as patient safety experts, providing dynamic, senior leadership, visibility and support.
 In addition, they will support the development of a patient safety culture, safety systems and improvement activity.

 Ultimately each Patient Safety Specialist will be fully trained in the national patient safety syllabus.